dotnetKyle/DoD-PKI-OpenSSL/DoD/1B_SigningCA/README.md

+# Create the DoD Signing CA

-To create the Signing CA private key:
+1. To create the Signing CA private key:

        openssl genrsa -aes256 -out private/signing.key.pem 4096

        Enter a strong password

-Create a signing request for the root CA to sign your signingCA cert:
+2. Create a signing request for the root CA to sign your signingCA cert:

        openssl req -config signingca.cnf -new -sha256 -key private/signing.key.pem -out csr/signing.csr.pem

    Most of the options need to match the Root CA.

    Common Name, however MUST be different than the Root CA.

-Now to create the signingCA public Key, you must sign it using the root CA.
+3. Now to create the signingCA public Key, you must sign it using the root CA.

    cd into the Root CA folder:

        cd ..
        cd 1_RootCA

-Create the cert using the CSR:
+4. Create the cert using the CSR:

        openssl ca -config rootca.cnf -extensions v3_intermediate_ca -days 365 -notext -md sha256 -in C:/Certificates/DoD/1B_SigningCA/csr/signing.csr.pem -out C:/Certificates/DoD/1B_SigningCA/public/signing.cert.pem

-Select Y to sign the certificate.
+   Select 'y' to sign the certificate.

-Select Y to commit the certificate into the database.
+   Select 'y' to commit the certificate into the database.

    This will create the cert, and add the cert to the index, if its the first one it will throw a minor error and then create the index for you.

-Verify the CERT:
+5. Verify the CERT:

    cd back into the signing directory:

        cd ..
        cd 1B_SigningCA

        openssl x509 -noout -text -in public/signing.cert.pem